- Overview

 - Walk beneath ancient Coco de Mer palms, hike granite cliffs, snorkel vibrant coral reefs, and visit pristine coralline islands with Aldabra Giant Tortoises and nesting sea turtles.

-- Travel by expedition vessel between remote islands, allowing access to rarely visited sites, expert onboard lectures, and unforgettable close encounters with wildlife in a relaxed, immersive setting.
+- Travel between remote islands, allowing access to rarely visited sites, expert onboard lectures, and unforgettable close encounters with wildlife in a relaxed, immersive setting.

 Trip Itinerary